antmicro/meta-antmicro/meta-jetson/README.md

 ## Description

-The `meta-jetson` Yocto layer contains settings and recipes specific to `Jetson` family devices.
+The `meta-jetson` Yocto layer contains settings and recipes specific to the `Jetson` family of devices.
-Layer also adds CUDA capabilities to the existing software and libraries in the system that support GPU computing.
+This layer also adds CUDA capabilities to the existing software and libraries in the system that support GPU computing.

 ## Layer dependencies

-The `meta-jetson` layer depends on [meta-tegra](https://github.com/OE4T/meta-tegra) Yocto layer.
+The `meta-jetson` layer depends on the [meta-tegra](https://github.com/OE4T/meta-tegra) Yocto layer.